Cash back apps.

 - You can request a cashout at any time once over $25, but it can take up to two months to process.

-Mr. Rebates is one of the longer-running cash back sites, first established in 2002.
+Mr. Rebates is one of the longer-running cash back sites, first established in 2002 and the app was created more recently.
 The site has a simple and clean interface that it hasn't messed with much over time as users tend to love it, but they have also modernized by adding browser extensions and mobile apps.

 - Minimum cashout threshold of only $10 (and can be requested anytime).

-- One of the larger selections of retailers available.
+- One of the larger selections of retailers available online and in the app.

 - Offers a signup bonus.